ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

 Text Messaging: Users can send text messages to bot.\
 Text-to-Speech (TTS): Sent text messages are converted to speech.\
 Speech-to-Text (STT): Recorded audio is converted to text \
-Large Language Model: To generate natural responses.\
+Large Language Model (LLM): To generate natural responses.\
 Join/Leave: Users can join or leave the meeting at any time.

 ## Setup and Installation